cssnr/portainer-stack-deploy-docs/docs/docs/inputs.md

 This defaults to the repository running the action.

 If you want to deploy a different repository, put the full http URL to that repository.

+Note: you probably also want to specify the [ref](#ref) from that repository to use.

 Example: `https://github.com/cssnr/portainer-stack-deploy-action`